Meet Our Faculty

 Holy Cross, BA; Brown University, MA

-Nancy Burns, Curatorial Assistant of Prints, Drawings, and Photographs, received her MA at Brown University with a specialty in modern European and American Art.
+Nancy Burns, Assistant Curator of Prints, Drawings, and Photographs, received her MA at Brown University with a specialty in modern European and American Art.
 Thereafter, she served as an Adjunct Professor in Art History at The College of the Holy Cross and Clark University.
 Since joining the Worcester Art Museum she has served as the curator of the exhibition “Leisure, Pleasure, and the Birth of the Modern French Woman,” which explored the relationship between economics and representations of women in France during the eighteenth and nineteenth centuries.
 Most recently she co-curated the photography exhibition “Kennedy to Kent State: Images of a Generation” that includes her article “Film, Photograph, Television and the News,” in the accompanying catalogue.
 Currently she is working on an exhibition focused on the American photographer Garry Winogrand opening August 10, 2013.

 MFA, University of Massachusetts Dartmouth; BA, Lesley University